tarwn/lessthandot-hugo/blogs/content/posts/2012-09-04-plan-cache-effects-when-dropping.md

 type: post
 date: 2012-09-04T17:49:00+00:00
 ID: 1712
-excerpt: 'Recently the question was raised, “If you drop a column on a table, does it also drop the statistics and remove the cached plans that relates to the column?”
+excerpt: 'Recently the question was raised, "If you drop a column on a table, does it also drop the statistics and remove the cached plans that relates to the column?"
 To answer the question on statistics directly, yes.
 SQL Server will remove any statistics for&hellip;'
 url: /index.php/datamgmt/dbadmin/plan-cache-effects-when-dropping/
 views:
   - 20149